-- 1. Using a micrometer, measure how far the main shaft protrudes past the main bearing, as shown in Figure 34.
-Record this measurement as "Measurement A". - 2.
-Measure the wear on the right hand end cap, as shown in Figure 34.
-Record this measurement as "Measurement B". - Subtract "Measurement B" from "Measurement A".
-The difference will be the total thickness of shims. З.
+- 7. Using a micrometer, measure how far the main shaft protrudes past the main bearing, as shown in Figure 34.
+Record this measurement as "Measurement A". - 8.
+Measure the wear on the right hand End Cap, as shown in Figure 34.
+Record this measurement as "Measurement B". - 9.
+Subtract "Measurement B" by "Measurement A".
+The difference will be the thickness of the shims.